Cuba remembers Fidel Castro on his physical disappearance anniversary

 I can imagine how you would feel knowing that a doctor or nurse, of those tens of thousands you saw trained, today face, there in the red zone or in the rear of a hospital, doctor’s office or polyclinic, a terrible pandemic that has endangered all of humanity.

-What would you say when those who by the thousands departed to confront COVID-19 in other lands around the world, making a reality of that phrase you repeated so many times, «We do not give away what we have left over; we share what we have.»
+What would you say when those who by the thousands departed to confront COVID-19 in other lands around the world, making a reality of that phrase you repeated so many times, «We do not give away from our spares; we share what we have.»

-How present you have been at the Finlay Vaccine Institute, among those who have set out to make your teaching a reality and to produce the candidate vaccines Soberana 01 and 02, to combat the pandemic not only in Cuba, but making them available to the entire world, to the poorest countries.
+How present you have been at the Finlay Vaccine Institute, among those who have set out to make your teaching a reality and to produce our home made antiCOVID19 vaccines, which have proven efficacy to combat the pandemic not only in Cuba, but making them available to the entire world, to the poorest countries.

 How many times have you visited the exemplary Genetic Engineering and Biotechnology Center, and how many times have you discussed the role of science in the development of our homeland, with workers, doctors, scientists?

-You are recalled here and now, within every institution located in the Scientific Pole.
+You are recalled here and now, within every institution located in the Scientific Complex.
 Working there are many of those who shook your hand, those who answered your questions, those who accepted the challenge you posed to undertake the necessary work of those who cannot wait, over time and with quality.

 When I see the thousands of members of the Henry Reeve medical brigades depart and return victorious, I am reminded of the first health professionals organized to offer solidarity abroad.